Geography: Methods

 All geographic research and analysis start with asking the question "where," followed by "why there."
-Geographers start with the fundamental assumption set forth in Tobler's first law of geography, that "everything is related to everything else, but near things are more related than distant things."
+Geographers start with the fundamental assumption outlined in Tobler's first law of geography, that "everything is related to everything else, but near things are more related than distant things."

 As spatial interrelationships are key to this synoptic science, maps are a key tool.
 Classical cartography has been joined by a more modern approach to geographical analysis, computer-based geographic information systems (GIS).

 In their study, geographers use four interrelated approaches: